1527-28 The negotiations of Sir Lasky in Istanbul

 Later, the grim Grand Vizier told him:

 “Beg my Lord the country to be given to your lord, asking for being merciful for not having mentioned how late you came here…Promise a tax to the Sultan, not mentioning its amount, I am going to decrease it for you.
-If you act like this, you will succeed… And your lord will be able to aid us against who?
+If you act like this, you will succeed… And your Lord will be able to aid us against who?
 Against the Persians?
 They are very far from you!
-Let us give him our Hungary out of sheer friendship for free of charge but let us aid him with our full force? … Take my advice and promise taxes otherwise, neither your lord nor Ferdinand will get the country.
-We will turn Buda into Constantinapolis and make it the headquarter of our Empire and we will send the Tatars against Poland…”
+Let us give him our Hungary out of sheer friendship for free of charge but let us aid him with our full force? … Take my advice and promise taxes or otherwise, neither your lord nor Ferdinand will get the country.
+We will turn Buda into Constantinapolis and make it the headquarters of our Empire and we will send the (Crimean) Tatars against Poland…”